 When the first gem fell from his firstborn’s tormented green eyes, Nolan could not hold back any longer.

-“It doesn't matter, kiddo, the cutting or the past or anything!
+“It doesn’t matter, kiddo, the cutting or the past or anything!
 We’ll help you, and you’ll get better.
-You can go back home and everything will be how it used to,” he pleaded.
+You can go back home and everything will be how it was,” he pleaded.
 “You have such a bright future, Henrik.
-Don't give it up for what you feel now!”
+Don’t give it up for what you feel now!”

 Nolan cradled his eldest’s face in his calloused hands, and forced him to meet his eyes.
 “You are not a failure.
 Do you hear me?
 You made a bad decision, but you realize your mistake.”